The Doorman (Seinfeld)

 "The Doorman" is the 104th episode of the NBC sitcom Seinfeld.
 This is the 18th episode for the sixth season.
 It aired on February 23, 1995.
-In this episode, Jerry and Elaine contend with a creepy doorman, George fears he is developing male breasts, and Kramer and Frank Costanza try to go into business with a bra for men.
+In this episode, Jerry makes an enemy of a doorman while meeting up with Elaine, Kramer invents a support garment for Frank Costanza's male breasts, and George entreats his mother to take his father off his hands.

 Plot

-Jerry goes to pick up Elaine who is house sitting Mr. Pitt's apartment, and has an awkward conversation with the doorman.
-Jerry insists on waiting until the doorman leaves before he and Elaine can go to the movies.
-However, Mr. Pitt calls and orders Elaine to stay and read the mail.
+Elaine is on house sitting duty while Mr. Pitt is away.
+Jerry arrives to pick up Elaine to see a movie, and has an awkward conversation with the doorman.
+Jerry will not leave until the doorman changes shifts.
+Mr. Pitt calls, ordering Elaine to stay and read his mail.
 Walking home, Jerry meets the doorman standing outside his own apartment building.
 The doorman accuses him of following him and harassing him.

-Walking down the street, Kramer, with the thought that it would entertain German tourists on a tour bus, simulates robbing George.
+Kramer, with the thought that it would entertain German tourists on a tour bus, simulates robbing George.

-Since George's parents' separation in "The Chinese Woman", Frank Costanza has been living with George.
-After discovering that his father has large breasts, George fears it may be hereditary, while Kramer is inspired to invent a male undergarment for breast support.
-George talks with his mother Estelle to convince her to take back Frank and also inquires about his grandmother's bosom size.
-When George and Estelle arrive at his apartment, they catch Frank trying on the prototype for Kramer's undergarment.
-She leaves in horror at their “wild transvestite party.”
+The Costanzas' separation has left Frank Costanza living with George.
+Frank changes in front of George, revealing that he has large breasts.
+George fears this could be hereditary, and Kramer is inspired to invent a male undergarment for breast support.
+George convinces his mother Estelle to take back Frank and inquires about his grandmother's bosom.
+Estelle walks in on Frank playing a cha-cha record while Kramer fits his undergarment prototype on him.

 Jerry encounters the doorman again at Mr. Pitt's building, this time on the night shift.
-Jerry tries to make peace with him.
-The doorman leaves Jerry in charge while he goes out to buy a beer.
+Jerry makes peace, so the doorman leaves Jerry in charge while he goes out to buy a beer.
 Jerry adjusts to the job, even signing for a package, but as the doorman is taking too long, Jerry leaves his post and heads to Mr. Pitt's apartment.
-When Jerry and Elaine head back down, the police are there because a couch was stolen from the lobby.
-Jerry thinks the doorman set him up.
-He and Elaine deny that he even spoke to the doorman.
-However, the doorman has the package with Jerry's signature as evidence, so Jerry and Elaine must replace the stolen couch.
-George suggests they take his, because then his father will have no place to sleep and will have to move back with his mother.
+In his absence, a couch in the lobby is stolen.
+He and Elaine deny that he even spoke to the doorman, but the doorman has the package with Jerry's signature as evidence, so Jerry and Elaine must replace the couch.
+George gives them back Jerry's pee-stained couch, deliberately leaving himself with no spare bed, as an excuse to evict his father.

 Kramer and Frank present their male bra to bra salesman Sid Farkus; Kramer calls his invention "the Bro", although Frank prefers "the Mansiere".
-Kramer, Frank, and Farkus make a deal, until Farkus asks permission to date Estelle.
-Angered, Frank cancels the deal.

-When Estelle tells Frank she is going to dinner with Farkus, he refuses to move back in with her, regardless of having no place to sleep at George's.
-George is left with no choice but to share his bed with his father.
+They make a deal, but Frank pulls out in a huff when Farkus asks his blessing to date Estelle.
+When Estelle goes on a date with Farkus, he refuses to move back in with her, regardless of having no place to sleep at George's.
+George is forced to sleep with Frank in one bed.